buttercheetah/PropHunt-Discord-Taunt-Adder/README.md

 glcr.iefi.xyz/bhghdhfh/prophunt-discord-taunt-adder:latest
 ```
 ### Usage
-!add: Initiates the process of adding sound files to PufferPanel for use in Prophunt.
+!ph add: Initiates the process of adding sound files to PufferPanel for use in Prophunt.
 All attachments in the message will be added.